faranalytics/streams-logger/README.md

 - Type-safe logging graphs.
 - *Streams* is based on the Node.js stream API; hence, it's ready for your Node.js stream-based resource.
 - Consume any native Node.js Readable, Writable, Duplex, or Transform stream and add it to your graph.
-- A graph API pattern for constucting sophisticated graph-like logging pipelines.
+- A graph API pattern for constructing sophisticated graph-like logging pipelines.
 - Error propagation and selective termination of inoperable graph components.

 ## Table of Contents